Thantlang: Festivals

 Chin National Day (20 February, now banned by the Burmese regime) and Easter Sunday (known locally as "tho puai") are regular seasonal festivals.
 An annual football tournament is held among competitors from all nine regions ("taungkyaw bawlone pwe") held in the rainy season is the most exciting (to the residents of Thantlang)sports festival in Thantlang.
 Christmas is the grandest feast of the year.
 Local farmers, depending largely upon the two small rivers, grow vegetables such as cabbage, mustard, garlic, and onion, generally producing only enough for their own families but not the entire town's population.

 Centenary cross controversy

-In April 1999, the people of Thantlang erected a wooden cross monument on Vuichip Mountain with support from all of Chin State, commemorating one hundred years of living as Protestant Christians.
+On 5 January 1999, the people of Thantlang erected a wooden cross monument on Vuichip Mountain with support from all of Chin State, commemorating one hundred years of living as Protestant Christians.
 However the military not only prevented them from celebrating the anniversary but proceeded to bulldoze the cross to the ground, imprisoning several pastors and any who protested.
 The regime erected a pagoda on the north hilltop over Thantlang, where a local Burmese monk stayed.
 By 2011, many people in Thantlang were planning to build a "Prayer House" on Vuichip Mountain so that all Christians could pray and observe fasting there freely.